Members

 Wayne Pignolet

 I am a Ohio Buckeye.
 (Born and raised in Cleveland Ohio) I like bikes, boats, and skiing.
 I am passionate about my family and stretching myself physically, emotionally, spiritually and intellectually.
+My professional passion is to work with small, fast growing companies to create healthy teams and stable business processes.

 Michael Welp